 Their website says that pre-existing conditions are excluded from their cover, however I have included the link above (in their name) where conditions are clearly spelled out and you can fill out an online medical assessment during the application process and if you name a condition that they cover, you’ll be able to provide more information and be presented with an answer (and an additional cost) right away.

 This link takes you straight to the seniors cover which includes 35 conditions including some cancers, gout, diabetes and unlimited overseas medical cover.
 Certainly worth adding to your list as you research the best coverage for yourselves.
 If your conditions aren’t in the list, they advise to call them anyway as you might still be covered.

-I hope you get some joy from these websites, but if all that fails have a look here at www.comparetravelinsurance.co.nz where they’ve also done a bunch of research for senior travel insurers for you.
+I hope you get some joy from these websites, but if all that fails – and you are in New Zealand – have a look at www.comparetravelinsurance.co.nz where they’ve also done a bunch of research for senior travel insurers for you.